luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

   - kubernetes
 ---

 In my Homelab Kubernetes cluster, I run several **stateful applications** that store their data locally in persistent volumes.
 Recently, I wanted to migrate my old cluster to a new one, with improved hardware and better infrastructure management.
 I use a GitOps workflow with Flux, so I was confident that I could easily spin up my workloads in the new cluster.
-But I also didn't want to loose any data in the process, so I had to figure out how to **backup and migrate data for my stateful Kubernetes applications**.
+But I also didn't want to lose any data in the process, so I had to figure out how to **backup and migrate data for my stateful Kubernetes applications**.
 In the process of doing so, I stumbled across Velero.

 I used Velero to backup my application's data to an external object storage and then restore it to my new cluster.
 In the end, it worked out really well!
-I also had to deal with some specific quirks of my setup with K3s and Rancher `local-path-provisioner`, so I decided to write about this process.
+I also had to deal with some specific challenges of my setup, as I'm running Kubernetes in my bare-metal host using K3s and Rancher's `local-path-provisioner` instead of a cloud provider.

 In this post, I'll walk you through my process of **backing up and restoring** the data for the stateful Kubernetes applications using Velero and Flux. **This isn't meant to be an exact step-by-step guide**.
-Each Kubernetes setup will have it's own set of concerns and goals, so a migration plan always needs to be tailored to your specific setup and use case.
+Each Kubernetes setup will have its own set of concerns and goals, so a migration plan always needs to be tailored to your specific setup and use case.
 My goal here is to share what I've learned and give you a brief introduction to Velero, and how you can leverage it within a GitOps workflow to perform cluster migrations.

 ## My setup and the plan

 Before we get started, I want to set the stage by describing my current Kubernetes setup.
 You can check everything in the [the GitHub repository](https://github.com/luissimas/homelab), but the relevant bits for this post are:

-- I use K3s with Rancher's `local-path-provisioner` storage class
+- I use K3s with `local-path-provisioner` storage class
 - I use Flux to power my GitOps workflow, syncing the manifests from my git repository and applying them to my cluster
 - I use the `sealed-secrets` controller to encrypt my secrets, allowing me to commit them to my GitOps repository